Benjy-byj/BT4222/README.md

 # BT4222

 ## Files structure:
+notice:
+1. The following code is designed to run in Colab and reads/writes files from Google Drive.
+If you want to run it locally or your Google Drive path differs, you may need to modify the file paths accordingly.
+2. The version of the torch-geometric library required for the GNN depends on the installed PyTorch version.
+The default version used in the code is 2.8.0+cu126, but you may need to adjust it based on your actual PyTorch environment.
 ### /code/
 - data_analysis.ipynb: Jupyter Notebook for data analysis and visualization.
 - randomforest_baseline.ipynb: Jupyter Notebook for building a Random Forest using original dataset as baseline model.